florentmeyniel/cogmaster_neuro102/README.md

 # cogmaster_2020_neuro102

-This repository contains the material of the course:
+This repository contains the material of the course on MRI:
 - the python notebook "TD\_MRI.ipynb".
 We will run it in google colab [here](https://colab.research.google.com/github/florentmeyniel/cogmaster_2020_neuro102/blob/main/TD_MRI.ipynb)
 - the output of this notebook "TD\_MRI\_outputs.html" (note that I use an old version of nistats to run it, which cannot display the results on the cortical surface, and in which the FDR correction is erroneous).
 - the data: